-1) Criterion 1 - Governance and Planning
+1) Criterion 1 - Mission achievement

-- (1) The higher education institution operates on the basis of an adequate mission. - (2) The higher education institution works towards achieving its mission through a comprehensive strategy, which is derived from the mission. - (3) The higher education institution has an effective governance system in place, which supports its operations. - (4) The higher education institution's governance ensures an appropriate division and distribution of responsibilities and accountabilities.
+- (1) The higher education institution operates on the basis of an adequate mission. - (2) The higher education institution works towards achieving its mission through a comprehensive strategy, which is derived from the mission.

 The mission of a higher education institution is vital to guide the strategy and operations of the institution.
 The mission should therefore be formally adopted by the highest academic decision-making body of a higher education institution.